 On Friday, Sept.
 9, the OCEA coalition bargaining team met with the Court for our second official negotiations session.
 You can read the recap of our Aug.
 29 negotiations session here.

-On Friday, Sept.
-16, the OCEA coalition bargaining team met with the Superior Court bargaining team for our third negotiations session.
-You can read a recap of our prior negotiations session here.
-During the Sept.
-16 session the Court presented its initial proposal.
-As you recall, OCEA's initial proposal was based on your responses to the 2022 negotiations survey, regional market research, inflationary pressures, past negotiations history, and the ever-changing current labor market.
-Consistent with member input, OCEA’s proposal has base building wages as its centerpiece.
+During our Sept.
+9 session we presented the Court with our initial proposal, which clearly targets the unique economic and workplace challenges you and your families face in today’s environment.
+The proposal is based on your responses to the 2022 Negotiations survey, regional market research, inflationary pressures, past negotiations history, and the ever-changing current labor market.
+Consistent with member input, the proposal has base building wages as its centerpiece.

-The Court presented a multi-year proposal with base building wage increases each year.
-Several other Court proposals involved technical “clean-up” language, while others were more substantive and could have varying impacts on OCEA-represented workers.
+We have proposed a multi-year term with meaningful general wage increases each year.
 The specifics of this and all proposals are kept confidential within the negotiations team.
 This is critical to protect the collective bargaining process, permit each side to build trust and have open dialogue with the other, and avoid having sensitive information fall into the hands of those who might have motives harmful to your best interests.